NASA-AMMOS/Landform/README.md

 Additional documentation is provided in the header comments of the corresponding source files in the [Landform](./src/Landform) subproject.

+On OS X you will likely need to run `./scripts/osx-unquarantine.sh` once for each deployment in order for Landform to invoke third-party dependency executables.

 ## Dependencies

 These are managed with the NuGet package manager and will be automatically downloaded as needed: